kiranojhanp/ghurghura-backend/README.md

 ## What has refresh token solved?

 - Better user experience for client as no need to fill login form every hour
-- Can generate access key without any connecting to our (expensive) database
+- Can generate access key without any connecting to database
-- Highly secure and industry standard
+- Highly secure

 ## What if refresh token gets stolen?